 This horn-shaped estuary divides European Istanbul.
-One of the best natural harbours in the world, it was once the centre for the Byzantine and Ottoman navies and commercial shipping interests.
-Today, attractive parks and promenades line the shores, a picturesque scene especially as the sun goes down over the water.
+One of the best natural harbors globally was once the center for the Byzantine and Ottoman navies and commercial shipping interests.
+Today, attractive parks and promenades line the shores, a picturesque scene, especially as the sun goes down over the water.

-At Fener and Balat, neighbourhoods midway up the Golden Horn, there are entire streets filled with old wooden houses, churches, and synagogues dating from Byzantine and Ottoman times.
-The Orthodox Patriarchy resides at Fener and a little further up the Golden Horn at Eyup, are some wonderful examples of Ottoman architecture.
-Muslim pilgrims from all over the world visit Eyup Camii and Tomb of Eyup, the Prophet Mohammed’s standard bearer, and it is one of the holiest places in Islam.
-The area is a still a popular burial place, and the hills above the mosque are dotted with modern gravestones interspersed with ornate Ottoman stones.
-The Pierre Loti Cafe, a top the hill overlooking the shrine and the Golden Horn, is a wonderful place to enjoy the tranquility of the view.
+At Fener and Balat, neighborhoods midway up the Golden Horn, entire streets are filled with old wooden houses, churches, and synagogues dating from Byzantine and Ottoman times.
+The Orthodox Patriarchy resides at Fener and a little further up the Golden Horn at Eyup are some wonderful examples of Ottoman architecture.
+Muslim pilgrims worldwide visit Eyup Camii and the Tomb of Eyup, the Prophet Mohammed’s standard-bearer, and it is one of the holiest places in Islam.
+The area is still a popular burial place, and the hills above the mosque are dotted with modern gravestones interspersed with ornate Ottoman stones.
+The Pierre Loti Cafe, atop the hill overlooking the shrine and the Golden Horn, is a wonderful place to enjoy the view’s tranquility.

 You can book Istanbul City Tour with Romos Travel.